snap-one/docs-driverworks-xml/source/includes/35_commands_xml/_25-sortorder.md

 [`<command>`][1]

 The sort order element is used to assign order to commands.
 This order reflects the manner in which the commands are displayed in Composer Pro’s programming area.
+For more information, please see: [Sorting Commands.][2]

 In the example, the sort order element is used to display the command Select Channel 3 in the third spot in a list of channels.